 The Dominican Republic is a favorite spot for honeymoons, but you don’t have to be just married to buy overseas property here.
 The Samana Peninsula offers pristine beaches and whale-watching as well as rich nightlife.

 Prices for one-bedroom apartments run $100,000.
 Even high-end developments are usually no more than $300,000.

 Turkey might not be a country you thought about before, but it should be on your radar.
 Istanbul (not Constantinople) is large and is currently going through a major boom in the real estate industry.
 If you buy in now, there’s still the opportunity for a good deal.
 A one-bedroom condo sells for about $50,000.

 Hire a Lawyer

 Do this before you start searching for properties that are for sale abroad.
-What you may not realise is that the real estate market in some countries isn’t the same as it is in the UK.
-For example, if you buy a home in Nicaragua or Belize, it’s very much caveat emptor.
+What you may not realize is that the real estate market in some countries isn’t the same as it is in the UK.
+For example, if you buy a home in Nicaragua or Belize, it’s very much a caveat emptor.

 Sometimes, you might find yourself in the position of being offered a home by someone other than the person who owns the house.
 If you don’t discover this fact until after you’ve handed over a check, you don’t have much in the way of recourse.
 You’re expected not to get into trouble.

 A lawyer can give advice which can help prevent this kind of thing from ever happening.
 Make sure the attorney represents you, not the seller, agent, or developer.
 He or she should only be working with you.
 Ideally, the lawyer won’t even know the other parties involved.

 Finding a local real estate agent is going to be key in getting a good deal.
 Real estate laws and regulations vary by country, and most agents these days start their search on reputable websites.
 But, without an agent to guide you through the home, the buying process, the lending process, and the contract itself, you really don’t know what you’re getting.